- Online

 - use reflective practice to inform ongoing development as a leader and coach.

-Why UBC
+Why UBC?

 The UBC Certificate in International Coaching program emerged from UBC’s long running and successful internal coaching program for faculty and staff, Coaching @ UBC.
 The University holds a CoachingWise designation from the International Coaching Federation British Columbia Chapter.